 - Letters should be submitted electronically by the authors.

 - These are required of all applicants whose native language is not English or who have not received a Bachelors or MA/MS degree from an accredited college or university where the primary language of instruction is English.
-Please refer to CSU’s guidelines for international students whose first language is not English.
+See CSU's English Proficiency guidelines for additional information.

-Applicants to the MA program in Anthropology must upload all supporting documents to their online applications.
-Please do not send any materials directly to the Anthropology Department.
+Applicants to the MA program in Anthropology must upload all supporting documents to their online applications via the Graduate School.
+Please do not send any materials directly to the Department of Anthropology and Geography.

 The Statement of Purpose

-Core Courses – one required class (3 credits)
+Core Course – one required class (3 credits)

 - Development of Anthropological Theory

-Methods Courses – one course that is relevant to the student’s research (3-4 credits)
+Methods Courses – 3-4 credits (one or more courses) that are relevant to the student’s research (3-4 credits)

 - If an outside course: one additional regular, graduate-level ANTH course

-- Two courses (6 credits) outside the department.
+- One course (3 credits) outside the department.

 Additional credits for independent study or thesis work